campfireunion/docs/docs/2023.1/creator-tools/tutorials/creating-a-custom-set.md

 1. Create a new scene in Unity by choosing **File > New Scene**.
 2. Add your basic set elements to your new scene.
 You can also wait and do this after the remaining steps too.
-3. Save your scene file by choosing **File > Save Scenes**.
+3. Save your scene file by choosing **File > Save**.
 The first time you save your scene you will be asked to choose a file name.
 4. Convert your scene into a Flipside set by choosing **Flipside Creator Tools > Create Set From Current Scene**.
 5. Save your scene again.